-After all that fabric-cleaning drama, you will be pleased to know that the frame is generally a much easier hill to climb.
+After all that fabric-cleaning drama, you’ll be pleased to know that the frame is generally a much easier hill to climb.

-- Begin by inspecting the entire frame to ensure it is in working order and that no part of it is bent or cracked.
+- Begin by inspecting the entire frame to ensure it’s in working order and that none of it is bent or cracked.

-- Check that your brakes are working correctly.
+- Check that the brakes are working correctly.

 - Use your compressed air can or a brush to whisk away any crumbs stuck in or on the joints and poles.

-- Use a gentle, baby safe cleaner or terry cloth wetted with a soap and water mixture to wipe down each part of the frame.
+- Use a gentle, baby-safe cleaner or terry cloth to wipe down each part of the frame.
 Be sure to give sticky areas an extra scrub with your terry cloth.

 - Pat or wipe dry.
 If possible, avoid drying for an extended period in any direct sunlight, as this could potentially compromise the integrity of the frame.

-Avoid using any particularly corrosive cleaners, like bleach, or textured materials when wiping down the frame, as these can weaken the frame’s strength and scratch up the exterior.
+Avoid using any particularly corrosive cleaners, like bleach or textured materials, when wiping down the frame, as these can weaken the frame’s strength and scratch the exterior.

 Your wheels are quite literally the foundation of your baby’s carriage and endure a lot of mileage over dirty surfaces.
 Needless to say, they need some good TLC during your deep clean.